timothydereuse/timothydereuse/_posts/2020-9-15-Diaclone.md

 Relevant parameters:

 - `raw_data_paths`: A dictionary linking corpus names to directories.
+- `validate_proportion`: Amount of dataset to use for validation (spread evenly across all corpora).
+- `validate_proportion`: Amount of dataset to use for validation (spread evenly across all corpora).
 - `beat_multiplier`: All durations and onset times are multiplied by this number and then rounded to the nearest integer.

 ### Run-Length